-A foil pouch helps give HIV-positive mothers a way to protect their children
+A simple foil pouch provides HIV-positive mothers a way to protect their children

 A lifesaving program and a stumbling block

-In June of 2000, the international pharmaceutical company Boehringer Ingelheim decided to give pregnant women with HIV a chance to protect their newborns.
-They started a large-scale donation program to send nevirapine—a drug they developed that helps prevent mother-to-child transmission—to selected countries in the developing world.
+This innovative program began when an international pharmaceutical company, Boehringer Ingelheim, decided to give pregnant women with HIV a chance to protect their newborns from the disease.
+In June of 2000, they started a large-scale donation program to send nevirapine—a drug they developed that helps prevent mother-to-child transmission of HIV—to selected countries in the developing world.

-One of the barriers was simple logistics.
-A woman giving birth at home, as many African women do, needs to give a single teaspoon of nevirapine syrup to her newborn to help protect the baby from infection.
-These mothers may walk miles for their last chance to see a health worker in the weeks before they deliver their babies, and their last chance to get the medication they need.
-How do they get it home and keep it clean and undamaged in the time before they go into labor?
+One of the biggest barriers turned out to be simple logistics.
+A woman giving birth at home, as many African women did, needed to give a single teaspoon of nevirapine syrup to her newborn to help protect the baby from HIV infection—but that wasn’t as easy as it sounded.
+Mothers often walked miles in the weeks before they gave birth for their last chance to see a health worker.
+Even if they could get the nevirapine syrup during that visit, how would they carry it home, and keep it clean and undamaged, during the time before they went into labor?

 Have nevirapine, will travel

-Some health workers in Kenya, with inspiring ingenuity and determination, used materials they had at hand to send a single dose of nevirapine syrup home with as many mothers as possible.
-And they came up with solutions that were workable, if not ideal.
+Some health workers in Kenya, with inspiring ingenuity and determination, were already using materials they had at hand to send a single dose of nevirapine syrup home with as many mothers as possible.
+They came up with solutions that were workable, if not ideal.

-At one clinic, health workers filled oral dispensers with the right amount of nevirapine and then wrapped them in tape, then in aluminum foil, and then in plastic bags to protect the medication.
+At one clinic, health workers filled oral dispensers with the right amount of nevirapine and then wrapped them in tape, aluminum foil, and plastic bags to protect the medication.
 Finally, they put this package into an old box from another medication.
-Effective—but the packaging process is time consuming, the packaging itself offers inconsistent protection for the medication, and the system depends on the willingness of overburdened health workers to go the extra mile.
+Effective—but the process was time consuming, the packaging offered inconsistent protection for the medication, and the system depended on the willingness of overburdened health workers to go the extra mile.

 Making it easier to protect infants from HIV

-Using our experience with other problems in delivering medications beyond the reach of health clinics (for example, the Uniject® device), PATH explored ways to make it easy for health care workers to send home single doses of nevirapine syrup.
+Using our experience finding ways to deliver medications beyond the reach of health clinics (for example, the Uniject® injection system), we explored ways to make it easy for health care workers to send home single doses of nevirapine syrup.
 What we came up with was a simple foil pouch with a self-sealing strip and clearly illustrated instructions.
-Health care workers fill an oral dispenser with nevirapine, place it in the pouch, remove the adhesive strip, and seal it.
-The medication stays safe and clean until it’s used, even if the woman takes it home as long as two months before her delivery.
+Health care workers filled an oral dispenser with nevirapine, placed it in the pouch, removed the adhesive strip, and sealed it.
+The medication stayed safe and clean until was used, even if the woman took it home as early as two months before her delivery.

-The pouch protects the medication and makes it less likely that the syringe will accidentally be squeezed—and the medication lost.
-It has instructions that remind the pregnant woman and her helpers when and how to give the nevirapine syrup.
-This label also includes a place where health workers can record the expiration date—so that unused medication is less likely to be handed off and used by another woman after it has expired.
+The pouch protected the medication and made it less likely that the syringe would accidentally be squeezed—and the medication lost.
+It included instructions that reminded the pregnant woman and her helpers when and how to give the nevirapine syrup.
+The label also included a place where health workers could record the medicine's expiration date—so that unused, expired medication was less likely to be used by another woman.